 - There are usually additional costs to install solar on strata building:

-- Flat and concrete roofs, which means additional costs when it comes to ballasting and tilting the panels
+- Flat and concrete roofs will mean additional equipment is required to ballast and tilt the solar panels

 - Tall buildings might require crane hire and traffic control from local council

 - If there isn’t space in existing electrical risers (cable conduit that travels vertically up a building) then there could be an extra long cable run or some costs to drill a core hole through the floors